Trump, Who Never Admits Defeat, Mulls How to Keep Up Fight

 There are many in his inner circle egging him on, including his personal attorney, Rudy Giuliani.
 The former New York mayor has been promising to provide the president with evidence of voter fraud but has produced little, including during a press conference he held Saturday in the parking lot of a small Philadelphia landscaping company next to an adult bookstore.

-Trump's adult sons, Donald Jr. and Eric, have also urged their father to keep fighting and challenged Republicans to stand with them.
+Trump's adult sons, Donald Jr. and Eric, have also urged their father to keep fighting and challenged Republicans to stand with them, as have congressional allies like Graham.

+“What I would tell President Trump is: Don’t give up.
+My advice is do not concede,” said Republican Rep. Andy Biggs of Arizona in a podcast interview.
+“Let’s fight this thing through.
+It is too important to give up.”

+Some in the president’s orbit have been nervously looking toward Capitol Hill for signs of a Republican defection.
+But so far, most seemed to be giving him time.

 Other political allies and White House officials, however, have pressed Trump to change his tone and commit to a smooth transition.
 They’ve emphasized to him that history will be a harsh judge of any action he takes that is seen as undermining his successor.
 And they have advised him to deliver a speech in the coming week pledging to support the transition.

-Trump senior adviser and son-in-law Jared Kushner has told others that he has urged the president to accept the outcome of the race — even if Trump won’t come to terms with how it was reached.
+Trump senior adviser and son-in-law Jared Kushner has told others that he is among those who have urged the president to accept the outcome of the race — even if Trump won’t come to terms with how it was reached.

 At Fox News, where prime-time hosts wield enormous influence over Trump, Laura Ingraham gave voice to the president’s belief that the election had been unfair, while also pleading with him to keep his legacy in mind — and preserve his status as a GOP kingmaker — by gracefully leaving office.

-Note: This story has been corrected to reflect that President Donald Trump commuted Roger Stone's sentence, rather than pardoned Stone.